arejula27/arejula27.github.io/content/posts/goth-package.md

 +++
-title = 'Authenticating in Golang webs with Goth package' date = 2024-05-24T02:45:08+01:00 draft = false description= "Learn how to authenticate users in web applications using the Goth package and Echo framework in Golang.
+title = 'Authenticating in Golang  servers with Goth package' date = 2024-05-24T02:45:08+01:00 draft = false description= "Learn how to authenticate users in web applications using the Goth package and Echo framework in Golang.
 This package  provides a simple API for authentication in many providers, including Google, GitHub, and Facebook."
 ShowToc= true
-tags= ["golang", "web", "authentication", "goth", "echo","English"]
+tags= ["golang", "web", "authentication", "goth", "echo"]
 +++

 One of the most common tasks in web development is user authentication.
 You need a way to verify that the user is who they say so you can allow them to access their data.